junwai/Game/Game Rules.md

 - You may also increase a House rank if you decapture an objective.
 - Your Elite and Commons have the abilities defined by the House upgrades
 - House upgrades immediately go into effect, as opposed to the end of the round
+- At the end of the first round, you gain 1 upgrade in a House

 - Capturing Objectives: Spend an attack point to capture an adjacent neutral [Objective](#Objectives) or respawn point